eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 1. Install the Codewind operator in your cloud.
 2. Deploy your Codewind instances.

-**Note: To learn how to connect your local IDE to your remote deployment of Codewind once it has been deployed remotely** see [Using Codewind remotely](remote-codewind-overview.html).
+**Note: To learn how to connect your local IDE to your remote deployment of Codewind after it has been deployed remotely**, see [Using Codewind remotely](remote-codewind-overview.html).

-**Note: To remove a remote deployment of Codewind** See [Removing a Codewind instance](https://github.com/eclipse/codewind-operator/blob/master/README.md#removing-a-codewind-instance) in the codewind-operator readme.
+**Note: To remove a remote deployment of Codewind**, see [Removing a Codewind instance](https://github.com/eclipse/codewind-operator/blob/master/README.md#removing-a-codewind-instance) in the codewind-operator readme file.

 ## Prerequisites